Beware of the running $n_s$ when producing heavy primordial black holes: PBHs from single-field inflation

 Large curvature fluctuations can collapse to PBHs after horizon reentry with their mass following the critical scaling law~\cite{Choptuik:1992jv, Niemeyer:1997mt, Niemeyer:1999ak} \be M_{\rm PBH}(\mathcal{C}) = \mathcal{K} M_k (\mathcal{C}-\mathcal{C}_{\rm th})^{\gamma}\,, \ee where $\mathcal{C}$ is the compaction and a black hole is formed only it exceeds the threshold $\mathcal{C}_{\rm th}$ that depends on the shape of the power spectrum~\cite{Musco:2020jjb}, $\gamma = 0.38$ is a critical exponent, $\mathcal{K} = 4.4$ is a coefficient, and \be M_k(t) \simeq 14 \msun \times \left[\frac{k}{10^{6}{\rm Mpc}^{-1}} \right]^{-2} \ee is the horizon mass at the time of the re-entry of the mode $k$.
 We also include the effect of the QCD phase transition on these parameters~\cite{Musco:2023dak}.
 At the time of re-entry of $k$, the fraction of radiation $\beta_k(M_{\rm PBH}) \td \ln M_{\rm PBH}$ collapsing into PBHs of mass $M_{\rm PBH}$ is \be \beta_k(M_{\rm PBH}) = \int_{\mathcal{C}_{\rm th}} \! \td\mathcal{C} \, P_k(\mathcal{C}) \frac{M_{\rm PBH}}{M_k} \delta\left[ \ln\frac{M_{\rm PBH}}{M_{\rm PBH}(\mathcal{C})} \right]\!, \ee where $P_k(\mathcal{C})$ denotes the probability distribution of the compaction.
 The resulting present-day PBH mass function reads~\footnote{It is normalized so that the total abundance of dark matter in the form of PBHs is \be f_{\rm PBH} = \int \td \ln M_{\rm PBH} \, f_{\rm PBH}(M_{\rm PBH})\,. \ee} \be f_{\rm PBH}(M_{\rm PBH}) = \frac{1}{\Omega_{\rm DM}}\int \frac{\td M_k}{M_k} \, \beta_k(M_{\rm PBH} ) \left(\frac{M_{\rm eq}}{M_k}\right)^{1/2} \!\!, \ee where $M_{\rm eq} \approx 2.8\times 10^{17}\,\,M_{\odot}$ is the horizon mass at the time of matter-radiation equality and $\Omega_{\rm DM} = 0.12h^{-2}$ is the cold dark matter density~\cite{Planck:2018jri}.

 Estimation of the abundance and mass distribution of PBHs remains an open problem, as current methods rely on approximations.
-The two most common approaches in the literature rely on threshold statistics of the compaction function (TS) and peaks theory (PS), both of which can be recast in the form~\eqref{eq:betak} but with different choices of $P_k(\mathcal{C})$~\cite {Iovino:2024tyg}.
-We also remark that, since primordial non-Gaussianities tend to be relatively insignificant in common USR models~\cite{Atal:2018neu, Firouzjahi:2023xke, Frosina:2023nxu, Ballesteros:2024pbe}, we will neglect their impact in the computation of the abundance~\cite{Young:2022phe, Ferrante:2022mui, Gow:2022jfb} and on the FIRAS constraints~\cite{Sharma:2024img, Byrnes:2024vjt, Pritchard:2025yda} shown, e.g., in Figs.~\ref{fig:PS} and~\ref{fig:Toy}.
+The two most common approaches in the literature rely on threshold statistics of the compaction function (TS) and peaks theory (PT), both of which can be recast in the form~\eqref{eq:betak} but with different choices of $P_k(\mathcal{C})$~\cite {Iovino:2024tyg}.
+We also remark that, since primordial non-Gaussianities tend to be relatively insignificant in common USR models~\cite{Atal:2018neu, Firouzjahi:2023xke, Frosina:2023nxu, Ballesteros:2024pbe}, we will neglect their impact in the computation of the abundance~\cite{Young:2022phe, Ferrante:2022mui, Gow:2022jfb} and on the COBE Far Infrared Absolute Spectrophotometer (FIRAS) constraints~\cite{Sharma:2024img, Byrnes:2024vjt, Pritchard:2025yda} shown, e.g., in Figs.~\ref{fig:PS} and~\ref{fig:Toy}.